 Some superheroes died for good in Infinity War as well, as Thanos killed them before the blip.
 He sacrificed Gamora (Zoe Saldana) and killed Loki (Tom Hiddleston) early in the film.
-Marvel brought back both those characters in Endgame, where we saw variants from other realities.
-The studio did the same thing with Thanos, potentially priming the audience for Tony Stark’s inevitable return.
+Marvel brought back those characters in Endgame, where we saw variants from other realities.
+The studio did the same thing with Thanos, potentially priming the audience for Tony Stark’s suitable return.

 Theories about the return of Tony Stark

 The interesting thing about those rumors is that there are ways to bring the dead or retired Avengers back to the MCU without ruining the Endgame finale.
 Iron Man’s death should not be undone.
-And Captain America’s retirement is well-deserved.
+And Captain America’s treatment is well-deserved.
 But there are infinite Stark and Rogers variants out there.

 Enter the multiverse

-The massive Marvel reveal
+The massive and incredible Marvel reveal

-Here’s What If…? executive producer Brad Winderbaum again:
+Here’s What If…? executive producer Brad Winderbaum: